AbrahemAlhofe/qreal/README.md

 # Qreal: control your data 😎

-qreal is small middleware to restructure data ( Array Objects )
+qreal is small function to restructure data ( Array Objects )

 ## Installation